Anxiety Therapy in Fort Collins, CO

 We'll work at your pace.
 We'll go where you need to go.

-When you come into my office, you do not have to pretend like you have it all together or explain yourself perfectly.
+When you come into my office, you don’t have to pretend like you have it all together.
 We start right where you are, in all the messiness of it.
-I’ll help you begin to slow down.
-Together, we’ll get curious about what is actually happening underneath this exhausting anxiety.
-Because anxiety almost never exists on its own.
-It is usually protecting something.
-Covering something.
-Responding to something that the rest of your life has not had the space to process yet.
+I’ll help you slow down, get curious about what’s actually happening underneath the exhaustion, and begin to understand where some of this first took root, not to live in the past, but because understanding the roots changes how we relate to the present.

-If you have read this far, something in you is ready.
-Maybe just ready enough to make one phone call or fill out a short form, take one small step toward something different.
+If you’ve read this far, something in you is ready.
+Maybe just ready enough to make one call or fill out a short form.
+That is exactly enough.

-FAQ for Anxiety Counseling in Fort Collins
+FAQ for Anxiety Therapy in Fort Collins

 Honestly, there is no severity scale that says when to seek counseling for anxiety.
 If anxiety is preventing a restful nights sleep, disrupting your relationships, and physical symptoms like panic attacks, racing heart, or just can’t get a deep enough breath for a moment of calm, please reach out!
 I can help!